 After lunch, there were presentations from: Seb Chan from the Australian Centre for the Moving Image, Carolina Silva from Whitechapel Gallery and Christian Strasser, Director of the MuseumsQuartier in Vienna.

 The final sessions of the conference kicked off with Konrad Ng, Executive Director of the Shangri La Museum of Islamic Art, Culture and Design in Hawaii spoke about how museums can be agents of positive, progressive and inclusive narrative change by highlighting the creative intersectionality between the objectified and the subjected.
 Junia Jorgji, Chief of Design at the National Gallery of Canada closed the conference with a presentation about Art as Connector.

-MuseumNext Australia wlll take place in Sydney, April 2019 – A call for speakers will be published in October 2018.
+MuseumNext Australia wlll take place in Sydney, April 2019 – A call for speakers for this conference is now online.